John Roberts (architect): Personal life

-Roberts had between 21 and 24 children with his wife Susannah, of which eight lived to adulthood, including the painters Thomas Roberts and Thomas Sautelle Roberts.
+Roberts had between 21 and 24 children with his wife Susannah, of whom eight lived to adulthood, including the painters Thomas Roberts and Thomas Sautelle Roberts.
 They lived for many years in the old bishop's palace, opposite the cathedral, with a country residence at Roberts Mount.
 He was nicknamed "Honest John" because he paid his workers so reliably, sometimes giving half their pay directly to their wives so that it would not be wasted on alcohol.

 John Roberts died in 1796 after falling asleep on the floor of the Cathedral of the Most Holy Trinity, Waterford and contracting pneumonia.
 The main square in Waterford is named John Roberts Square in his honour.

 His son, the Reverend John Roberts became a magistrate and rector; the Rev. John's son was Abraham Roberts, a general in the East India Company, and Abraham's son was Frederick Roberts, 1st Earl Roberts, a First World War field marshal.
 Roberts' sons Thomas and Sautelle became artists, as did his daughter, who painted scenery for the Waterford Theatre and landscapes.

 Another great-grandson was the architect Samuel Ussher Roberts (1821–1900).